 If you’re a freelancer, you’re used to doing everything yourself.
 While clients can be a challenge at times, you run your work by yourself and never have to rely on anyone else.

 One big problem that occurs, as a result, is that you miss tax deductions.
 Essentially you don’t know how the rules work, so you pay more than you’re supposed to.
 But it doesn’t have to be that way!
-Take the time to learn more about tax deductions and make sure you’re not paying more than you have to.
+We’ve compiled 8 freelancer tax deductions that you may have missed.
+Plus, we have tax tips you can use when you file your taxes the next time tax season is upon us.
+Take the time to learn more about tax deductions and ensure you’re not paying more than you have to.